zaldanaraul/serverless/docs/guides/core-concepts.md

 ## Events

-Anything that triggers an AWS Lambda Function to execute is regarded by the Framework as an **Event**.
+Anything that triggers a Function to execute is regarded by the Framework as an **Event**.
 Events are infrastructure events on AWS such as:

 - _An HTTP Trigger (e.g., for a REST API)_
 - _An AWS S3 bucket upload (e.g., for an image)_